 When I was about to leave, she grabbed me by my hand and started walking me toward the door, and I followed her thinking where is she taking me.

-She stood me firmly by the wall next to this tall and handsome gentleman wearing a black tux and said distinctly, “Miracle meet miracle.
+She stood me firmly by the wall next to this tall handsome gentleman wearing a black tux and she said distinctly, “Miracle meet miracle.
 Honey tell her your story.”

 At that moment, my heart started beating faster in anticipation of what was to come because I knew this was a God moment.
 He began to tell me how he survived a plane crash, had many broken bones, and couldn’t walk for six years.
 My mouth fell open, but no words would form.
 I looked at him up and down as he stood next to me straight as an arrow with feet firmly planted in God, no doubt.

 I replied as I stumbled over my words, “You’ve been through the fire and don’t even smell like smoke.”